Top 10 employee benefits and their tax (dis)deductibility

 Sick days cannot be carried over to the next year and you are not obliged to pay them when you leave your job, when you move from maternity leave to parental leave, etc.

-7/ Training allowances
+7/ Educational allowances

-How does the taxation of training courses, workshops etc. work ?
+How does the taxation of training courses, workshops, etc. work ?

 8/ Multisport card